TonPlaygramBot/TonPlaygramWebApp/README.md

 Run `npm run claim-test <TON_ADDRESS> <AMOUNT>` to send TPC from the claim wallet manually.
 The amount is specified in nanoTPC as expected by `tonClaim`.

+### Refund pending withdrawals

+Run `npm run refund-withdrawals` to return all pending withdrawal amounts to user balances. `MONGODB_URI` must point to your MongoDB instance.

 ### Deploying the claim wallet

 1. **Compile the contract**.
 Install the FunC compiler and Fift tools, then run: